untra/polyglot/README.md

-Polyglot
+:abc: Polyglot
 ---
-__Polyglot__ is an open source internationalization plugin for [Jekyll](http://jekyllrb.com) blogs.
+__Polyglot__ is a fast, painless, open-source internationalization plugin for [Jekyll](http://jekyllrb.com) blogs.
 Polyglot is easy to setup and use with any Jekyll project, and it scales to the languages you want to support.
 With fallback support for missing content, automatic url relativization, and powerful SEO recipes, Polyglot allows any multi-language blog to focus on content without the cruft.

 ## Why?
 Jekyll doesn't provide native support for multi-language blogs.
 This plugin was modeled after the [jekyll-multiple-languages-plugin](https://github.com/screeninteraction/jekyll-multiple-languages-plugin), whose implementation I liked, but execution I didn't.

 ## Installation
+*Jekyll 3.0:* Copy the [polyglot.rb](https://github.com/untra/polyglot/blob/master/lib/polyglot.rb) file into your project's `_plugins` folder.

-**Jekyll 2.5.3 users:** add the following to your gemfile:
+*Jekyll 2.5.3:* add the following to your gemfile:
 ```
 gem 'jekyll-polyglot'
 ```

-**Jekyll 3.0 users:** Copy the [polyglot.rb](https://github.com/untra/polyglot/blob/master/lib/polyglot.rb) file into your project's `_plugins` folder.

 ## Configuration
 In your `_config.yml` file, add the following preferences